expo/expo/docs/versions/unversioned/guides/publishing.md

-The standalone app knows to look for updates at your app's published url, and if you publish an update then the next time a user opens your app they will automatically download and run the new version.
+The standalone app knows to look for updates at your app's published url, and if you publish an update then the next time a user opens your app they will automatically download the new version.
 These are commonly referred to as "Over the Air" (OTA) updates, the functionality is similar to [CodePush](https://microsoft.github.io/code-push/), but it is built into Expo so you don't need to install anything.

+Updates are handled differently on iOS and Android.
+On Android, updates are downloaded in the background.
+This means that the first time a user opens your app after an update they will get the old version while the new version is downloaded in the background.
+The second time they open the app they'll get the new version.
+On iOS, updates are downloaded synchronously, so users will get the new version the first time they open your app after an update.

 ## Limitations